 Jeffery A. Mason, a lawyer member of the Commission, practices law in Goodland, Kansas.
 He received his undergraduate degree from the University of Kansas in 1980 and his law degree from the University of Kansas Law School in 1983.
 He has practiced law in Goodland since 1983 and is a member of the firm of Vignery & Mason L.L.C.
 Prior to his appointment to the Commission, he served as a member of the Kansas State Highway Advisory Commission (1996-2006) and as a member of the Kansas Continuing Legal Education Commission (1997-2003), serving as chairperson from 2001-2003.
 He also served on the Kansas Water Authority from 1988-1994.
 He is an active member of the Sherman County, Kansas, and American Bar Associations.
 He served for a number of years on the Continuing Legal Education Committee for the Kansas Bar Association and received the Kansas Bar Association Outstanding Service Award in 1998.
-He is presently a member of the Kansas Bar Foundation Iolta Committee.
+He is presently a member of the Kansas Bar Foundation Iolta Committee and the Kansas Bar Association Board of Governors.
 He served as president of the Solo and Small Firm Section in 1996-1997.
 He is active in the community as president of the Northwest Kansas Area Medical Foundation, Genesis-Sherman County, and serves as secretary for the Kiwanis Club of Goodland.
-He was appointed to the Commission in July 2006.
+He has been a member of the Commission since July 2006.

 Christina Pannbacker, a lay member of the Commission from Washington, received a bachelor's degree in communication arts from Washburn University and a master's degree in journalism and mass communications from Kansas State University.
 She has worked for weekly newspapers in Wamego, Marysville, and Washington, Kansas.
 She was editor and publisher of The Washington County News for five years.
 Pannbacker has served one term on the USD 222 Board of Education, been a Girl Scout leader for 20 years, and participated in many projects and activities as a community volunteer.
-She was appointed to the Commission in July 2003.
+She has been a member of the Commission since July 2003.